 Basically, if there is a relevant improvement, customers are happy to switch.
 These factors have the most influence when two or more products can be directly compared.

-There is a growing trend in customers switching to brands they can better associate with, or that “get them” in a way other brands do not:
+However, there’s a growing trend in customers switching to brands they can better associate with or that “get them” in a way other brands don’t:

-- 14% of customers are willing to switch if the brand aligns with a relevant cause
+- 35% of customers are likely to choose a brand with a strong customer loyalty program.

 - Changes in household income